GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ### D.7 Conclusions

 - **Scenario A** stabilizes existing financial systems by embedding physical accountability into the Dollar.
-  Governments retain monetary sovereignty while gaining an energy-backed foundation.
+  - Governments retain monetary sovereignty while gaining an energy-backed foundation.

 - **Scenario B** completes the evolution: money becomes a direct expression of physical productivity.
-  The Bond Network replaces central banks, and every citizen becomes a shareholder in global energy-value creation.
+  - The Bond Network replaces central banks, and every citizen becomes a shareholder in global energy-value creation.

-Both pathways begin with the same foundation — **1 RoboTorq = 1 kWh of robotic labor** —
+Both pathways begin with the same foundation — **1 RoboTorq = 1 kWh of robotic labor** — but differ in destiny:

-but differ in destiny:
+**Scenario A** reforms our current fiat system characterized by partially socialized crony-corporatism.

-**Scenario A** reforms our current fiat system characterized by partially socialized crony-corporatism; **Scenario B** transcends it all into something new and difficult to "grok" in full (pardon the pun).
+**Scenario B** transcends it all into something new and difficult to "grok" in full (pardon the pun).

-The purpose of this paper is **not** to suggest which choice society should make.
+The purpose of this paper is **not** to suggest which choice society should make, but to present the option.

 ---